-TASK NAME: Annual team meeting including key staff from GISERA
+TASK NAME: Annual team meeting including key staff from GISERA coming year.

-BACKGROUND: Team meeting (includes PhD student) to discuss research objectives for the coming year.
+BACKGROUND: Team meeting (includes PhD student) to discuss research objectives for the year to come.

-TASK OUTPUTS & SPECIFIC DELIVERABLES: Outline of the research objectives and tasks for the year to come.
+TASK OUTPUTS & SPECIFIC DELIVERABLES: Outline of the research objectives and tasks for the